Anorexia

 • A registered dietitian.
 They will help you learn healthy ways to eat and to understand what good nutrition is.

-• A mental health professional.
-They will help you cope with the emotional reasons behind anorexia.
+• A counselor or other mental health professional.
+They can help you learn skills to cope with the emotional issues behind anorexia.

 If your weight has dropped too low, you will need to be treated in a hospital.